mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

         direction TB
         F[Comment form] --> W[Worker] --> DB[(Neon)]
     end
-    subgraph static [Static world]
+    subgraph build [Build]
         direction TB
-        T[comments.toml] --> Z[Zola build] --> P[HTML page]
+        X[export script] --> T[comments.toml] --> Z[Zola] --> P[HTML page]
     end
-    DB -->|export Action| T
+    DB -->|SELECT at build time| X
 {% end %}

 The export script is the only thing that crosses the boundary.
-It runs on every `new-comment` event, pulls approved rows from Neon, and writes them into the file tree that Zola knows how to read.
-The commit is the trigger for the build.
+It runs at the start of every build triggered by a `new-comment` dispatch, pulls approved rows from Neon, and writes them into the workspace where Zola can find them.
+The files are temporary: Zola reads them, produces HTML, and they vanish with the runner.
+Nothing is written back to the repository.

+An earlier version of this system committed the `comments.toml` files after each new submission, then let the resulting push trigger the build.
+It worked, but it meant every comment created a commit, the repository history filled with churn, and a second comment arriving while the first export was still running could race.
+Querying at build time is simpler and avoids all of that.

-It is a little baroque.
-It also means a comment takes a few minutes to appear rather than being instant.
+A comment still takes a few minutes to appear because a full build has to run.
 That tradeoff is fine for a personal blog.

 ## Security without login